dimagi/commcare-analytics-ansible/docs/production.md

 ### Initialize environment directory

-First create a new inventory folder for your environment.
+First create a new environment folder for your environment.
 This is where your project-specific configuration will live.

 ```bash